 Who is Your Biofeedback Training Provider?

-Sharron Grainger is a Psychologist & Psychotherapist and has undergone Post Graduate Certification in Applied Psychophysiology.
+Sharron Grainger is the Centre’s lead Psychologist & Psychotherapist and has undergone Post Graduate Certification in Applied Psychophysiology.
 Sharron is currently the only certified therapist in Ireland using Biofeedback as an addition to CBT – Cognitive Behavioural Therapy.
 She is certified in the use of General Biofeedback and EEG Neurofeedback which is required to meet the Biofeedback Certification International Alliance (BCIA) standards.
 The BCIA is the only worldwide certification body for individuals who meet education and training standards in Biofeedback and Neurofeedback.
 Biofeedback and CBT are both short term goal directed treatments.
 Both approaches are heavily related to learning theory and based on relaxation techniques and desensitization.
 Thoughts, emotions and interpersonal processes can have an impact on the success of both interventions.
 You can learn more about Sharron on her bio page here.

 Is Biofeedback Safe?